am1t/sn-digital-garden/notes/highlights/articles/How to Think Better The Skill You’ve Never Been Taught.md

 ---
-title: How to Think Better: The Skill You’ve Never Been Taught
+title: How to Think Better
 ---
 # How to Think Better: The Skill You’ve Never Been Taught